 However, during my Wall Street career, I experienced the dotcom collapse in 2000 and the global financial crisis in 2008-2009.
 After the 2000 dot bomb, I decided to consistently invest the majority of my savings and bonuses into real estate for diversification.
 Unlike stocks or a Wall Street career, real estate had much more staying power.

-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and manages over $3.5 billion in assets.
+Fundrise: Enables everyone to invest in private real estate funds to diversify and earn passive income.
+The company has been around since 2012 and manages over $3.5 billion in assets for 500,000+ active investors.
 Fundrise predominantly invests in residential properties in the Sunbelt, where valuations are lower and rental yields are higher.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations and potentially higher growth due to job growth and demographic trends.
 You can build your own select real estate portfolio with CrowdStreet.